Our 2018 staff members :

 The BSPS Maths ‘Quick Smart’ program is one of the specialist programs Marcia particularly values.

 In her spare time, Marcia enjoys bush walking and gardening.
-‘I love my little RSPCA rescue dog who has become the class mascot!’

 ‘I feel strongly about…empowering children to form opinions, and developing the confidence to express them.
 We are constantly challenged by the fact that we are educating young people for jobs that don’t yet exist!